Josperdo/cloud-labs/README.md

 # Cloud Labs

-A collection of hands-on Azure and AWS labs I put together while studying for various certifications [or just in general).
+A collection of hands-on Azure and AWS labs to assist in preperation for various certifications [or just in general].
 Each lab has you deploy real infrastructure (cheap, disposable stuff), run through validation checks, and clean up at the end so nothing sits there racking up a bill.
 The goal was to actually build the things these exams test you on, not just read about them.

 11 certification tracks, 8 labs apiece, 88 labs total.
 Grab whichever track matches what you're studying for.